BIOS3010/Module-11-Genome-Assembly/00-Setup.md

    conda install -c bioconda samtools
    ```

 5. To generate a consensus sequence we will use a program called `iVar`.
-Install iVar with conda:
+Install iVar with conda using a pre-made environment file (yml file) that creates an environment with iVar.

    ```
+   # On the server do this:
+   module load Miniconda3/4.9.2

+   # If you work locally do this:
-   module load Miniconda3/4.9.2 # Only do this if you use the server conda env create --file data/conda-ivar.yml
+   conda env create --file data/conda-ivar.yml
    ```

 6. For _de novo_ assembly we need to download `SPAdes`.
 We will do this also on the server to get the latest version.